For information regarding School Performance Tables published by the Secretary of State please visit the Department for Education.

-We are proud, that as in previous years all students have been able to move on to relevant education, employment or training as a result of their outcomes at Charlton School; we are confident that this year’s student will have many options open to them.
+We are proud, that as in previous years, the vast majority of students have been able to move on to relevant education, employment or training as a result of their outcomes at Charlton School; we are confident that this year’s student will have many options open to them.

-- The percentage of students who achieved a Grade 5 pass in English (either Language or Literature) and Mathematics was 42%
+- The percentage of students who achieved a Grade 5 pass in English (either Language or Literature) and Mathematics was 35%

-- The percentage of students who achieved a Grade 4 pass in English (either Language or Literature) and Mathematics was 64%
+- The percentage of students who achieved a Grade 4 pass in English (either Language or Literature) and Mathematics was 58%

-- The average total Attainment 8 (A8) was 45.3
+- The average total Attainment 8 (A8) was 41.79

-- The Progress 8 (P8) score was -0.27
+- The Progress 8 (P8) score was -0.5

-- The average EBacc APS score per pupil was 4.3
+- The average EBacc APS score per pupil was 3.78

-- The percentage of students entered for the Ebacc qualification was 74%
+- The percentage of students entered for the Ebacc qualification was 73%

 - The percentage of students that stayed in education or entering employment was 98% (2021/22 – Data from Future Focus March 2023 update)